 Note2: GBS Penetrating Gloss Sealer will make the surface smoother and easier to clean but it can become slippery if wet.

 Surface or Product Preperation

-Clean means washed with a neutral pH detergent and then dried thoroughly.
+II CLEAN Clean means washed with a neutral pH detergent and then dried thoroughly.
 Ideally use a 3000 psi pressure washer.
 If you are indoors, this may be difficult so use a damp mop instead.
 If you have used a cleaner mentioned above or any other strong cleaner you should wash at least twice and rinse at least three times.
-Then dry well.
+Then dry well for several days.